 Instead of allowing stress to take control of your well-being, take charge of your well-being by putting your stressors into perspective.
 Don’t let what has been good and valuable be tainted by stress.
 Allow these things to help you overcome and take charge of your stress.

-Take an MM&I Moment to awaken yourself to the true triggers of the stress that you are feeling.
+Take an MM&I Moment to awaken to the true triggers of the stress that you are feeling.
 Typically, stress happens because of what was unexpected or unanticipated.
-If it is financial stress, what was unexpected that is causing you more financial difficulty?
+If it is financial stress, what was unexpected that is causing you more financial difficult?
 If it is relationship-oriented stress, what initial situation occurred that was unexpected?
 If it is work-related stress, what unexpectedly changed?
 Now think back to just prior to any of these trigger points.
 What was happening that you were excited about?
 What was occurring that you valued and were truly grateful to have in your life?
 Who have you been grateful to have in your life or work?
 If you have lost sight of the good things, or even allowed your stress to negatively impact these positive areas of your life, take this to heart and take action.
-Reach out and embrace the good in your life in people, activities, and opportunities to help you refocus.
-You will be surprised how this will help you conquer your stress as you move confidently forward.
-The good in your life is all around you.
-Gratitude will empower you to see it.
+Reach out and embrace the good in your life in people, activities, and opportunities.
+You will be surprised how this will help you conquer your stress as you move confidently forward, because gratitude has a way of bringing positivity to the forefront.

 Wide Awake Quote of the Week